ranocha/toolkitICL/README.md

 - OpenCL (headers and drivers)
 - HDF5
 - CMake

+For optional power and temperature logging, the following is needed:
 - CUDA Toolkit (only for NVidia GPU power/temperature logging)
+- Intel® Power Gadget (only for Intel® CPU/GPU power/temperature logging on Windows systems)

 This project uses the common CMake build system.
 Thus, the following commands can be used on Linux.
 ```bash